$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 RETA 2026 cost comparison:

-- With Certificado de Cobertura: Continue IMSS contributions in Mexico (~$2,000–$5,000 MXN/month depending on salary bracket) + private health insurance required in Spain (~€80–€150/month)
+• With Certificado de Cobertura: Continue IMSS contributions in Mexico (the amount depends on your IMSS enrollment and salary arrangement) + private health insurance in Spain that meets the applicable no-copayment, no-waiting-period, and full-coverage requirements

 The crossover point depends on your income level.
 For most Mexican professionals earning comfortably above the minimum RETA base, the Certificado de Cobertura option is cheaper in the short term.
 After the 2-year exemption expires (and if you do not renew it), you must register with RETA.